Loqman Salamatian

 Columbia University

-🎓 On the Job Market
+On the Job Market

 I am currently on the academic job market and seeking faculty positions in Computer Science or Electrical Engineering, with a focus on Internet measurement, networking, and systems research.
-I will be defending my Ph.D. thesis in Spring 2026 and am excited to contribute to the academic community through research, teaching, and mentoring.
+Feel free to reach out if you hear about any good fit!
+For more information, please see my faculty application materials.

-Current Research Interests:
+Current Research Interests

-• Mathematical Modeling of the Internet
+• Geometric Modeling of Network Connectivity

-• Geopolitics of the Internet
+• Geopolitics of Internet Infrastructure

 Loqman Salamatian

-Contact Information:
+Contact Information

 Schapiro CEPSR 8th Floor